 For further information, see What Systems Does Netsparker Integrate With?.

-How to Configure Netsparker Enterprise for Slack Integration
+How to Integrate Netsparker Enterprise with Slack

 - Go to Sending messages using Incoming Webhooks and scroll down to the Create a Slack app section.